MatheuZSecurity/matheuzsecurity.github.io/content/hacking/bypassing-elastic.md

 This research demonstrates techniques to evade Elastic Security's static YARA signatures and behavioral detection rules through:

-- Static Signature Evasion: String fragmentation and symbol randomization
+- **Static Signature Evasion:** Symbol randomization, module fragmentation with XOR encoding for disk-based evasion
-- Behavioral Detection Evasion: Staged script execution and process hiding via rootkit hooks
+- **Behavioral Detection Evasion:** Staged script execution and process hiding via rootkit hooks

 These techniques highlight the ongoing cat-and-mouse game between offensive and defensive security.
 While effective against current detection rules, EDR vendors continuously update their signatures and behavioral analytics.

+**Key Takeaways:**

+1. **Symbol Randomization** breaks function name patterns in YARA rules
+2. **Module Fragmentation + XOR Encoding** defeats disk-based static binary analysis
+3. **Ephemeral memfd Loading** creates a narrow detection window (~15ms) for plaintext module
+4. **Post-Load Self-Hiding** prevents subsequent memory analysis of loaded module
+5. **Ftrace Helper Obfuscation** hides hooking framework signatures
+6. **Staged Script Execution** bypasses command-line behavioral detection
+7. **Direct Syscalls** avoid userland EDR hooks

+**Understanding the Evasion:**

+The success of this approach relies on understanding where and when EDR tools scan:
+- **Disk scanning** is defeated by XOR-encoded fragments
+- **Real-time memory scanning** is challenged by ephemeral memfd (15ms window)
+- **Post-load analysis** is blocked by rootkit self-hiding features

+This layered defense-in-depth approach creates multiple barriers that must all be overcome simultaneously for detection to succeed.

 If you've read this far, thank you for your time!
 Contact me via X (@MatheuzSecurity) or Discord (kprobe) for questions.